 No, it ain't black or white, it's all of the colors

-A beautiful and magical beginning, I
+A beautiful and magical beginning,

 No, it ain't black or white, it's all of the colors